buildkite/test-collector-android/README.md

 Note: This test collector uploads test data via the device under test.
 Make sure your Android device/emulator has network access.

+## 🔍 Debugging

+To enable debugging output, create and set `BUILDKITE_ANALYTICS_DEBUG_ENABLED` environment variable to `true` on your test environment (CI server or local machine).

+For instrumented tests debugging, access the variable using `buildConfigField` and pass it through your `MyTestCollector` class.
+Refer the [sample project](https://github.com/buildkite/test-collector-android/blob/main/sample/) for implementation.

 ## ⚒ Developing

 The Android test collector is separated into two parts - one for instrumented tests, and another for